abygeorgea/abygeorgea.github.io/source/_posts/2017-05-20-migrating-to-octopress.markdown

 title: "Migrating To Octopress"
 date: 2017-05-20 05:57:24 +1000
 comments: true
-categories:
+keywords: Octopress , Octostrap 3 , Jekyll , Static Site, Google Analytics, Migrate , Wordpress , Github Pages
-- Octopress
+description: How to migrate from wordpress to Octopress
-- Octostrap3
+categories: Octopress  Octostrap3

 ---

 Over the past weekend, I noticed that my blog is not available since azure has disabled hosting of my WordPress blog.
 It happened because I ran out of my free credits for the current month.
 I started looking for alternate options for hosting WordPress.
 That's when I came across ([Static Generator is All a Blog Needs - Moving to Octopress](http://www.rahulpnath.com/blog/static-generator-is-all-a-blog-needs-moving-to-octopress/)).
 I decided to give it a try.